Arpenteur

-The Arpenteur was a brig owned by William Owen and John Ridley.
+Arpenteur was a brig owned by William Owen and John Ridley.
 It was wrecked at Hassell Beach in Cheyne Bay near Cape Riche when a gale ran it ashore 7 November 1849.

 History

-The Arpenteur was built using wood at Mahe in the Seychelles in 1839.
+Arpenteur was built using wood at Mahe in the Seychelles in 1839.
 It was originally registered in Port Louis in Mauritius.
 The vessel was purchased in 1847 by Owen and Ridley, who had it re-registered at Port Adelaide.
 The vessel was used to transport cargo between Singapore, Java and Adelaide.